 One of the top financial hubs of Africa, Johannesburg is home to the headquarters of many local and international businesses and corporations.
 People from all over move to the city for professional opportunities, and many people find them.

 - CON: Long drive home

-The traffic in Johannesburg can feel endless and.
-During peak periods, motorists can expect as much as 45 minutes to be added to their commute.
+Getting around in Johannesburg requires a car.
+The traffic in the city can feel endless and, during peak periods, motorists can expect as much as 45 minutes to be added to their commute.